wppunk/WPPlugin/README.md

 ## Dependency injection container

-The [Dependency Injection](https://symfony.com/doc/current/components/dependency_injection.html) component implements a PSR-11 compatible service container that allows you to standardize and centralize the way objects are constructed in your application.
+The lightweight [Dependency Injection](https://github.com/rdlowrey/auryn) component implements a PSR-11 compatible service container that allows you to standardize and centralize the way objects are constructed in your application.

-Automatic load your dependencies use the type hinting or manually in the `dependencies/service.php` file.
+Automatic load your dependencies using the type hinting.

 You can disable plugin hooks very easily using a DIC.
 Just get the plugin object from the dependency injection container `$container_builder->get( PluginName\Front\Front::class )`.
 Example just disabling frontend assets:
 ```
-function remove_plugin_name_frontend_assets( $container_builder ) {
+function remove_plugin_name_frontend_assets( $injector ) {
-    $front = $container_builder->get( PluginName\Front\Front::class );
+    $front = $injector->make( PluginName\Front\Front::class );
     if ( ! $front ) {
         return;
     }